shafayat1004/Draw-IO-MCP-CSharp-Server/ideas-to-draw-from-not-blindly-follow/README.md

 ## Docker Support

-The MCP Draw.io Server can be run in a Docker container.
+The MCP drawio Server can be run in a Docker container.
 This is the recommended way to deploy the service, as it ensures all dependencies are correctly installed and configured.

 ### Building and Running with Docker Compose